tgroshon/maze-kata/README.md

 Here are some of them:

 - Entire maze is known upfront
+- Mazes smaller than 32 x 44 because of naive digitizer
 - One entrance at the top, one exit at the bottom
 - Maze images are cropped to grids of fixed-size cells about 88x64 pixels
 - Only finds one solution path if multiple are available